tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/分布式数据库 TDSQL/购买指南/产品定价_intl_en.md

 **Total fees = Instance fees + Backup capacity fees + Traffic fees**.
 **Instance fees = Node price x Number of nodes x Number of shards=(Node memory size x Memory price + Node disk size x Disk price) x Number of nodes x Number of shards**

->The number of nodes is the sum of master and slave instances.
-For example, 1 master and 1 slave are 2 nodes, and 1 master and 2 slaves are 3 nodes.
+>?The number of nodes is the sum of primary and secondary instances.
+For example, 1 primary and 1 secondary are 2 nodes, and 1 primary and 2 secondaries are 3 nodes.

 #### Billable Items
 <table>